mbejda/placeholder-cli/README.md

 </p>

-The utility recursively replaces images that match the glob with placeholder images with the exact width and height.
+The tool recursively replaces images that match the glob with placeholders that have the same exact width and height.